MSP Reports for Charles Co.

 LA PLATA, Md.
-(January 11, 2018)—The La Plata Barrack of the Maryland State Police (MSP) today released the following arrest report.
+(January 16, 2018)—The La Plata Barrack of the Maryland State Police (MSP) today released the following incident and arrest reports.

-POSSESSION WITH INTENT TO DISTRIBUTE: On January 10, at 1008 hours, Trooper Phillips (#6584) stopped a black Chrysler 300 for exceeding the posted speed limit of 45 miles per hour on northbound Route 5 at Shlagel Road, Waldorf, Charles County.
-Contact was made with the driver who was identified as Marcus Balil Stokes, 33, from Suitland.
-While Trooper Phillips was speaking with Stokes, he detected a strong odor of marijuana emitting from the vehicle.
-A probable cause search of the driver and vehicle revealed a plastic K-Pac bag containing marijuana, and 3 smaller size Ziploc bags containing marijuana with the total weight of 112.5 grams.
-Stokes was placed under arrest and transported to the Charles County Detention Center for processing.
-Stokes was charged with Possession with the Intent to Distribute.
-18MSP001285.
+STOLEN VEHICLE PLATES: On January 12, at 1545 hours, TFC Jeans #6483 was on patrol St. Ignatius Drive at High Street, Waldorf, when he received a License Plate Reader (LPR) alert for stolen Maryland registration Plates, which were being displayed on a 2003 Ford Explorer.
+Charles County Deputy Hamilton #628 was with TFC Jeans and a traffic stop on the vehicle was conducted in the parking lot of the Safeway.
+The operator, Eliceo Celerino Allen, 25, from Waldorf, was arrested for Theft Less than $100.
+The tags were removed from the vehicle to be processed and then returned to MVA.
+18-MSP-001616.

+TRESPASSING: On January 10, at 1934 hours, TFC Jeans responded to the Shoppers Food Warehouse located at St. Charles Towne Plaza in Waldorf for a trespassing report.
+Upon arrival, an employee of Shoppers Food Warehouse advised that Paul Maurice Butler, 34, of Lanham, who was banned from the property by the Charles County Sheriff's Office, was observed in Shoppers Food Warehouse and on the St. Charles Towne Plaza property.
+TFC Jeans located Butler and he was arrested for Trespassing on private property.
+18-MSP-001366.

 For the current list of crime solvers cases in southern Maryland, see so.md/mostwanted